nilsbunger/parcel-browser/README.md

 1. `brew install postgres`

-2. `brew install postgis` - PostgreSQL extension for geometry types and geospatial functions
+2. `brew install postgis` - PostgreSQL extension for geometry types and geospatial functions.
+Installs it with the protobuf support compiled in.

 3. `brew services start postgres` -- Run the Postgres server as a service in the background